Bachelor of Arts (International Studies)

 3 years full-time or 6 years part-time

 Learning and teaching

-This program includes a variety of learning experiences to communicate knowledge and ideas about culture, technology and globalisation in historical and contemporary contexts, including:
+This program includes a variety of learning experiences to communicate knowledge and ideas about culture, language, technology and globalisation in historical and contemporary contexts, including:

 - work placements

 - study tours

 - real-world projects.